oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 This draft gives recommendations beyond the scope of [@!RFC6749] and clarifications.

-Authorization servers SHALL determine based on their risk assessment whether to issue refresh tokens to a certain client.
+Authorization servers MUST determine based on their risk assessment whether to issue refresh tokens to a certain client.
 If the authorization server decides not to issue refresh tokens, the client may refresh access tokens by utilizing other grant types, such as the